-Destination Information Beijing - Beijing is the capital of the People's Republic of China.
-With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China and has been the heart of politics and society throughout its long history.
-The ancient monuments, the stories of days gone by as well as the dynamic and modern city Beijing has become today, make it a destination not to be missed.
-Day 2: Beijing Walk across Tiananmen Square into the magnificent Forbidden City.
+Walk across Tiananmen Square into the magnificent Forbidden City.
 Continue to the Summer Palace, former holiday home of the Qing emperors, and explore the beautiful grounds.
 Whilst here, take a short hike up Longevity Hill for spectacular views over the palace's Kunming Lake.
 Today's sightseeing involves approximately 5-6 hours, predominately on foot.
 On your way back, stop for a photo at the iconic Bird's Nest Stadium, home of the 2008 Beijing Olympics.
 The time at the Olympic Village will not include entry to any of the Olympic venues.

 Please note: The Forbidden City is closed on Mondays.
 If this day of touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.

-Destination Information Tiananmen Square - Built under the guidance of Chairman Mao Zedong, Tiananmen Square is one of the largest public squares in the world, said to hold a capacity crowd of over one million.
+Tiananmen Square - Built under the guidance of Chairman Mao Zedong, Tiananmen Square is one of the largest public squares in the world, said to hold a capacity crowd of over one million.
 It houses not only the Monument to the People's Heroes, it is also the final resting place of Chairman Mao himself in the Mausoleum of Mao Zedong.

 Forbidden City - The sacred centre of the Chinese empire for 500 years and home to the Ming and Qing dynasties, the Forbidden City is a vast complex of over 900 buildings and covers an area of 180 acres.
 Since 1987, the Forbidden City has been a UNESCO World Heritage Site and its palatial architectural style has been an influence on many imperial buildings throughout Asia.

 Summer Palace - The former holiday retreat of the Qing Emperors, the Summer Palace is a stunning example of Chinese garden style.
 The Summer Palace incorporates the Fengshui notion of 'Mountain' and 'Water', seen here with tranquil Kunming Lake and magnificent Longevity Hill.
 A favourite resort of the Empress Dowager Cixi, the Summer Palace is home to a stunning Marble Boat and the Long Corridor, one of the longest outdoor passageways in the world.

 Olympic Village - See the home of the most watched Olympic event in history at the Beijing Olympic Village.
 Most spectacular of sights here is the iconic Bird's Nest Stadium, host to the spectacular opening and closing ceremonies in 2008.

-Day 3: Beijing - Gubei Water Town Meals included: Breakfast, Lunch, Dinner Arrive early for a visit to the Temple of Heaven where you can watch the locals as they start their day with dancing, Tai Chi and Mahjong.
+Day 4: Beijing - Gubei Water Town

+Arrive early for a visit to the tranquil Temple of Heaven.
 Next, visit Yandaixiejie, where you will have some free time to explore the Hutongs.
 Sit down for lunch with a family who call the hutongs home.
 This morning's sightseeing is approximately 4 hours.
 In the afternoon, drive 3 hours to the Simatai section of the Great Wall where you will stay overnight at Gubei Watertown.
-On arrival, ascend Simatai Great Wall by cable car for spectacular sunset views.
+On arrival, ascend Simatai Great Wall by cable car for spectacular views.